 Now you can upload the script to the Arduino by pressing the Upload button on the toolbar or select File > Upload.

 Note that once uploaded, the Arduino will execute the program immediately.
 If you are using the Arduino servo shield, the servos will not start moving until the shield is connected to a 12 volt DC power input, and the power button is pressed down.

 Open the serial monitor by selecting Tools > Serial Monitor, or pressing Ctrl+Shift+m.
 You will be able to send commands to the Arduino via the serial monitor.
 To make the arm use auto control, type #auto.
 To use the computer control, type #com.

 When using computer control, you can specify specific joint angles by typing the angle (integer between 0 and 180) and joint identifier (a - f) into the serial monitor.
 For example, typing 90b will move the second joint (shoulder) to 90 degrees.
 Typing 90f will close the gripper while typing 30f will open the gripper as wide as it can go.
 Again, these angles work with my servos, but you may have angled you servos at different orientations, thus make sure to test the limits of each servo before moving them to extreme angles.

 This basic script does a good job at showing how to work with the arm.
 I think it illustrates just how easy it is to work with these servos.

-Next I want to expand the capability of what the file can do.
-I also want to explore how to integrate the remote controller with the arm, so that I can control the arm using the joysticks on the controller.
+Next I will explore how to integrate the remote controller with the arm, so that I can control the arm using the joysticks on the controller.
 That will require programming the controller's Arduino Uno to talk with the arm's Arduino using the 2.4 Ghz radios.
-Stay tuned for that!
+Check that out here!